elecordapp/.github/SECURITY.md

 - Acknowledging receipt of your vulnerability report.
 - Keeping you informed throughout the process of fixing the issue.
 - Credit you for the discovery of the vulnerability if you wish.

-Thank you for helping us keep our software secure.